Anticoagulant: Medical uses

-In these cases, anticoagulation therapy can prevent formation of dangerous clots or prevent growth of clots.
+In these cases, anticoagulation therapy prevents the formation or growth of dangerous clots.

-The decision to begin therapeutic anticoagulation often involves the use of multiple bleeding risk predictable outcome tools as non-invasive pre-test stratifications due to the potential for bleeds while on blood thinning agents.
+The decision to begin therapeutic anticoagulation often involves the use of multiple bleeding risk predictable outcome tools as non-invasive pre-test stratifications due to the potential for bleeding while on blood thinning agents.
 Among these tools are HAS-BLED, ATRIA, HEMORR2HAGES, and CHA2DS2-VASc.
-The risk of bleeding using the aforementioned risk assessment tools must then be weighed against thrombotic risk in order to formally determine patient's overall benefit in starting anticoagulation therapy.
+The risk of bleeding using the risk assessment tools above must then be weighed against thrombotic risk to formally determine the patient's overall benefit in starting anticoagulation therapy.

+There is no evidence to indicate that adding anticoagulant therapy to standard treatment has a benefit for people with cerebral small vessel disease but not dementia, and there is an increased risk of a person with this disease experiencing a bleed with this approach.

 Adverse effects

-The most serious and common adverse side effect associated with anticoagulant are increased risk of bleeding, both nonmajor and major bleeding events.
-Risk of bleeding is dependent on the class of anticoagulant agent used, patient's age, and pre-existing health conditions.
-Warfarin has an estimated incidence of bleeding of 15-20% per year and life-threatening bleeding rate of 1-3% per year.
-Newer non-vitamin K antagonist oral anticoagulants appear to have fewer life-threatening bleeding events compared to warfarin.
+The most serious and common adverse side effects associated with anticoagulants are increased risk of bleeding, both nonmajor and major bleeding events.
+The bleeding risk depends on the class of anticoagulant agent used, the patient's age, and pre-existing health conditions.
+Warfarin has an estimated incidence of bleeding of 15–20% per year and a life-threatening bleeding rate of 1–3% per year.
+Newer non-vitamin K antagonist oral anticoagulants appear to have fewer life-threatening bleeding events than warfarin.
 Additionally, patients aged 80 years or more may be especially susceptible to bleeding complications, with a rate of 13 bleeds per 100 person-years.
-Bleeding risk is especially important to consider in patients with renal impairment and NOAC therapy due to the fact that all NOACs, to some extent, are excreted by the kidneys.
+Bleeding risk is especially important to consider in patients with renal impairment and NOAC therapy because all NOACs, to some extent, are excreted by the kidneys.
 Thus, patients with renal impairment may be at higher risk of increased bleeding.

 In people with cancer, a systematic review has found warfarin had no effect on death rate or the risk of blood clots.
-However it did increase the risk of major bleeding in 107 more people per 1000 population and minor bleeding in 167 more people in 1000 population.
-Apixaban had no effect on mortality, recurrence of blood clots in blood vessels or major bleeding or minor bleeding, however this finding comes only from one study.
+However, it did increase the risk of major bleeding in 107 more people per 1000 population and minor bleeding in 167 more people per 1000 population.
+Apixaban had no effect on mortality, recurrence of blood clots in blood vessels, or major or minor bleeding.
+However, this finding comes only from one study.